bbcawodu/careadvisors-backend/docs/API_Version_2/Providers_Plan_Network_API/Carriers_Backend_API.md

 ### Healthcare Carrier Data Retrieval API
-- To retrieve HealthcareCarrier data stored in the backend, submit a GET request to http://picbackend.herokuapp.com/v2/carriers/ with the following optional parameters: "name", "id"
+- To retrieve HealthcareCarrier data stored in the backend, submit a GET request to http://picbackend.herokuapp.com/v2/carriers/ with the following optional parameters: "name", "id", "state"
     - NOTE: Only one of the following parameters allowed at a time
-    - "name" corresponds to first name.
+    - "name" corresponds to carrier name.
         - Must be a string
         - all non ASCII characters must be url encoded
     - "id" corresponds to database id.
-        - passing "all" as the value will return all staff members
+        - passing "all" as the value will return all carriers
         - All other cases:
             - must be a base 10 integer.
+            - Can be multiple values separated by commas.
+    - "state" corresponds to the coverage state of a carrier.
+        - must be a string.
         - Can be multiple values separated by commas.

 - The response will be a JSON document with the following format:
     ```